 Rhino means nose and plasty means to shape, mold, or form.
-Rhinoplasty was the fifth most common procedure one by plastic surgeons in 2012, according to the latest statistics released by the American Society for Aesthetic Plastic Surgery (ASAPS).
+According to ISAPS 2016 international global survey, rhinoplasty is the 4th most commonly performed procedure by plastic surgeons..
 Many plastic surgeons feel rhinoplasty is the most artistic and difficult cosmetic surgical procedure.
 We agree, because the surgeon makes three-dimensional changes which instantly alter other areas of the nose.

 Accurate preoperative analysis is 50 percent of the outcome.
 We encourage my patients to bring in photographs of how they envision the results.
 Only a limited number of experts specialize in rhinoplasty, so do your homework.

 Rhinoplasty is done on a same-day basis.
 We prefer to use general anesthesia because there tends to be bleeding in the back of the throat, and this may be a problem with a semi-conscious patient.
 Ultimately, however, We tend to let the patient decide what anesthesia they would like.
 There are various techniques, depending on the anticipated outcome

 WHAT HAPPENS AFTER RHINOPLASTY SURGERY?